Rabindra Jha: Early life and background

-Jha was born in Dhanusha District, Janakpur, Nepal, to Uma Kant Jha and Lila Devi Jha in a Maithili family.
+Jha was born in Dhanusha District, Janakpur, Nepal, to Uma Kant Jha and Lila Devi Jha in a Maithil Brahmin family.

 His father was a government driver.
 From a young age, Jha was very interested in singing and acting.
 His father too enjoyed with his hobbies.
 He lived and grew up in Janakpur's Dhanusha District and later he moved to Kathmandu to complete his degree.
 He received his school education from Sankatmochan Dev Sharan Ramrati Higher School, simultaneously learning Drama.
 He enrolled in Kathmandu's Nepal Commerce Campas for higher education.
 He requested his father that he wanted to learn drama further, and his father somehow managed to send him Delhi.
 Jha went to Delhi to learn drama and lived in Delhi for three years learning Drama.
 Jha also has an older brother and a sister.
 When Jha was a teenager, his father asked him what he aspired to be.
 Jha expressed his desire to become an actor.

 After having obtained a degree in arts and commerce while in India, he studied drama in Delhi, India.
 During his classes, he had got an opportunity to cast a role in the movie Pinjar (film) but he left it due to his college rules.
 He completed his degree of drama from Adi Natya Dristhi.

 After completing the degree, he returned to Nepal and completed his degree in arts.
 Jha effectively made himself driven with two degrees.
 He then joined Mithila Natyakala Parishad (MINAP).